chrisBirmingham/gryphon_nest/README.md

 ## Usage

-Gryphon provides the executable `nest` which currently supports two commands:
+Gryphon provides the executable `nest` which currently supports these commands:

 * build: Generates your website and stores it in the `_site` folder.

 * serve: Builds your website and starts a local server for viewing the built site.

+* clean: Deletes the `_site` folder

+The build command accepts the option:

+* compress: Creates a gzipped version of each created file.
+Intended for use with web servers that can send gzipped content directly such as nginx via it's [gzip_static module](https://nginx.org/en/docs/http/ngx_http_gzip_static_module.html)

 The serve command accepts two options: